jstriblet/book-notes/the-object-oriented-thought-process.md

 - Inheritabnce involves inheriting attributes and behabiors from other classes, where there is a true parent / child relationship.
 The Child (or subclass) inherits directly from the parent (or superclass).
 Composition involves building objects by using other objects.

 ### Reusing Objects
+- The primary reason why inheritance and composition exists is object reuse.
+In short, you can build classes (which ultimatyly become objects) by utilizing other classes via inheritance and composition, which in effect are the only ways to reuse previously built classes.

 ### Inheritance